“Just Use My Name.” Scott Pauley

 The Lord is saying to us, “Just use my name.”
 There is power in His name!

-For the last six weeks on our daily broadcast we have been studying “THE NAME” of God given throughout the Old and New Testaments.
-I hope you will join us this week as we conclude this series.
-Soon we will begin a new study but there is nothing more helpful than the power that is connected to His name.
+Recently, on our daily broadcast we studied “THE NAME” of God given throughout the Old and New Testaments.
+There is nothing more helpful than the power that is connected to His name.

 Post Author